solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 is also possible to run an individual SQL query or a SQL file using the `az mysql flexible-server execute` command.

-Note that these commands require the `rdbms-connect` CLI extension, which is automatically installed if it is not present.
-If permissions errors are encountered from the Azure Cloud Shell, execute the commands from a local installation of the Azure CLI.
+> ![Note icon][Note] **Note:** These commands require the
+> `rdbms-connect` CLI extension, which is automatically installed if it
+> is not present.
+If permissions errors are encountered from the Azure
+> Cloud Shell, execute the commands from a local installation of the
+> Azure CLI.

 In addition to the queries in the document, it is also possible to run basic admin queries.
 The statements below create a new user `analyst`